Bayern hit seven past Bochum to go top of Bundesliga

 Bochum, who have now won just once in 35 games at Bayern, were 4-0 down at half-time.

-Fresh from their Champions League win at Barcelona on Tuesday, Bayern head coach Julian Nagelsmann made three changes to the starting line-up.
+"It was fun for us.
+Not so much for Bochum which I regret, personally."

-Josip Stanisic and Lucas Hernandez came into the back four with Gnabry on the right wing for Jamal Musiala.
+Bayern head coach Julian Nagelsmann made three changes from starting side which won at Barcelona on Tuesday and was pleased with the "manner of the win.
+None of our goals came from being greedy, we're on the right path."

-Sane was whistled by disgruntled Bayern fans during the Bavarian giants' opening games this season after a series of below-par performances.
+It was a gala afternoon for Sane, who had been whistled by disgruntled Bayern fans during the Bavarian giants' opening games this season after a series of below-par performances.

 The ex-Manchester City winger started the rout by curling in a spectacular free-kick over a wall of defenders from 30 yards out.